-For example, you could have an optin at the top of your sidebar, where anyone who visits your blog can see it.
+For example, you could have an optin at the top of your sidebar above the fold, where anyone who visits your blog can see it right away.

 You can also have an optin form that slides in after someone has scrolled down to read your post.

 Then, you can have a lightbox that pops up when the user clicks on a link within your blog post.